-Access to sensitive data or large data sets may be provided through an in-reach mechanism which operates as a closed-box system.
-This means that the requestor will remotely access a virtual system within the Unit to work on the data.
+When working on the SRCP, requestors will be remotely accessing a virtual system within the Unit to work on the data.
 They will not be able to copy the data to another location and are not able to remove anything from the system.
-Only the summary statistics, results and the associated code, not individual level data, can be removed once they have been checked.
+Only the summary statistics, results and the associated code, not individual level data, can be removed once they have been approved.